blackstrype/quarkus-microservices-training/labs/lab_7_messaging_sagas.md

 ##### Step 1.2 Modify the Existing Tests

-Modify the `TrainStopResourceTest` so that create calls receive a 202 instead of a 201.
+Modify the `TrainStopResourceTest` so that create calls receive a 202 instead of a 201 when the feature toggle is enabled.

 Inject the config property.
 ```java